ohmitek/FinnishWordlist/README.md

 Typical scripts for cracking are Aircrack-ng, Wifite and Hashcat.
 You can also use lists for online bruteforcing and password spraying.

-After you have successfully recorded the WPA handshake you can use the Wifite command:
+After you have successfully recorded the WPA handshake you can use the commands:
-- sudo wifite --crack --dict /pathtoyourfile/pathtoyourfile/kaikkisanat_muokattu.txt
+- sudo wifite --crack --dict /path/kaikkisanat_muokattu.txt
+or
+- sudo hashcat -m 22000 -a 0 /path/name_of_your_handshake.hc22000 /path/kaikkisanat_muokattu.txt -w 4 --status

 Attention!
 Do not cause harm to anyone's network!